 They are all different but those are the main elements.

-PQQ save both parties a lot of money.
-They help to sift through the companies who can genuinely deliver the project and those that cannot.
+PQQs save both parties a lot of money.
+They help to sift through the companies who can genuinely deliver the project and those that cannot – they are designed to eliminate those unsuitable.